fabda/Myofibril_paper/README.md

 ## 3 - Analysis : Shape classification and quantification

 Once the segmentation is done, the segmentation result is passed to Fiji's MorpholibJ plugin to further post processing and 3D component labelling of objects (See paper Material & Methods section for more details).

-A CSV file is generated and passed to the *Analysis/analysis.ipynb* where all shape classification and quantification is done.
+A CSV file is generated and passed to the *Analysis/analysis.ipynb* where all shape classification and quantification are done and Figures are generated.